jrcharney/jrcharney/README.md

 Of course, the company seemed more like it was more interested in playing air hockey than it was writing code anyway.
 Their loss!

+So, what does that have anything ot do with Linux?
+Linux just works.
+It does everything.

 ### I won't relocate the West Coast or North East
 The reason: COST.